gexijin/sge/content/post/2018-07-05-using-amazon-ec2-to-run-large-data-analysis-cheaply.md

     ```
     mkdir ~/data
     ```
-18.Start Bioconductor Docker container instance called bio1.
-The /home/ubuntu/data folder visible in the docker container as /data
+18. Start Bioconductor Docker container instance called bio1.
+Make the /home/ubuntu/data folder visible in the Docker container as /data.

     ```
     sudo docker run -v /home/ubuntu/data:/data --name bio1 -t mybioconductor
     ```
 19. Within the container, you now have the most recent R and Bioconductor.
 Note that you are logged in as root in the container with IDs like 9c4b9c5d1492.

+    ```
+    # Access the container
+    sudo docker exec -it bio1 /bin/bash
+    R    # start R
+    ```
  ![image](/img/postEC2/image025.png)
-20. To run large R jobs in the background use nohup
+20. To run large R jobs in the background use nohup.
+It is safe to exit the container and terminate the SHH connection.

     ```
     nohup R CMD BATCH myScript.R > nohup.out &
     ```
-21. It is safe to exit the container.
-To go back to the container:

-    ```
-    sudo docker exec -it bio2 /bin/bash
-    ```

 The following steps are optional.

-1. Create a volume from Elastic Block Store on the menu bar of the EC2 interface.
-Create volume in the exactly the same region such as us-east-2b.
-These storages will persist even if the instance is terminated.
+1. Create a volume (logical hard drive) from ELASTIC BLOCK STORE on the EC2 interface.
+Create a volume in the exactly the same region, such as us-east-2b, as the instance you want to attach to.
+These storages  persist even if the instance is terminated.
+I typically run computing on these attached volumes, instead of home directory on the instances.
 2. Attach the volume to the instance.
-Select the volume and attach to the desired instance
+Select the newly created volumne.
+Using Actions --> Attach volumne to attach the volumne to a disired instance in the same region.
-3. Mount the created volume to a folder /mnt.
+3. Mount the created volume to a folder called /mnt.
 Note that the volume needs to be mounted again after reboot.
-[See here](https://n2ws.com/blog/how-to-guides/connect-aws-ebs-volume-another-instance)
+[Details.](https://n2ws.com/blog/how-to-guides/connect-aws-ebs-volume-another-instance)

     ```
     cd /
     sudo mkdir mnt  # create a folder
-    sudo chmod -R a+rwX /mnt
+    sudo chmod -R a+rwX /mnt # make the folder accessible to all
     lsblk    # check the list of devices
-    sudo mkfs.ext4 /dev/xvdf      # create a file system
+    sudo mkfs.ext4 /dev/xvdf   # create a file system. data will be lost!
     sudo mount /dev/xvdf  /mnt
     ```
-4. Snapshots can be created from the running instances.
-This snapshot can be copied across regions (Ohio to Central).
-We can also create a volume based on the snapshot and access the data.
-To mount volumes created from snapshots.
-Note that file system already exists on the volumes created from snapshots.
-We should be mounting the xvdf1, not xvdf.
-[Details](https://serverfault.com/questions/632905/cannot-mount-an-existing-ebs-on-aws)
+4. Snapshots can be created from the volumnes as backup.
+Storage is relatively cheap at $0.05 per GB per month.
+These snapshots can be copied across regions, such as from US East (Ohio) to US West (N. California).
+We can create a volume based on the snapshot and access the data.
+To mount volumes created from snapshots, please note that file system already exists.
+And we should be mounting the xvdf1, not xvdf.
+[Details.](https://serverfault.com/questions/632905/cannot-mount-an-existing-ebs-on-aws)

     ```
     cd /